 0.04% Gross Monthly/0.05% AER (variable) (includes a bonus of 0.04% for the first 12 months)

 0.01% Gross Monthly/ AER (variable)

 This is an example only and doesn’t take into account your individual circumstances.

 How do I open and manage my account?

 Ways to open

-A Savings Pot is opened automatically with a Spend & Save Account.
+A Savings Pot is opened automatically with a Spend & Save or Spend & Save Plus account.
 You can also open additional pots in the following channels:

 Our Mobile Banking App